ShurenKai/tinyapp/README.md

-# Welcome to the tinyURL app created by Cassie/Ren Chen! #
+# Welcome to the tiny-url app created by Cassie/Ren Chen! #

 ## In order for all of this madness to work, I needed to download the following dependencies: ##
 * "bcryptjs" version 2.4.3,